About Michael Ermann

 Study Tips for the A.R.E.
 Exams

 - Schedule the exams before you start studying.
 If you have already started studying and are not sure whether to schedule the exam, you are probably more ready than you think you are.
 Schedule the exam.
 Seriously, do it now.

-- The NCARB practice exam questions are an overlooked resource.
+- The NCARB practice exam questions, including the ARE 4.0 practice questions, are an overlooked resource.
 In my experience, they are very similar to the actual exam items.

 - Think of the least-competent licensed person you work with.
 If he can pass, you can too.